Skip to main content

 Moltbook's Reddit-style platform lets AI agents post, comment, and vote autonomously while their human creators observe from the sidelines

-Matt Schlicht and Ben Parr are serial entrepreneurs who previously built Octane AI, a conversational commerce platform that helped brands create AI-powered shopping experiences on Facebook Messenger and Shopify.
-Parr is also a former co-editor at Mashable and author of "Captivology," a book on the science of attention.
-Schlicht has been building chatbot and messaging tools since the early days of Facebook's bot platform.
+Matt Schlicht and Ben Parr bring substantial experience in conversational AI to Meta.
+They previously built Octane AI, a conversational commerce platform that helped brands create AI-powered shopping experiences on Facebook Messenger and Shopify.
+Parr is also a former co-editor at Mashable and author of "Captivology," a book examining the science of attention.

 "The companies that figure out the infrastructure for agent-to-agent communication will own the next layer of the internet.
 Moltbook was early, messy, and important." - Ben Parr, Cofounder, Moltbook

-The agentic AI race is not just a Silicon Valley story.
-Across Asia, companies are building and deploying AI agents at scale.
+The agentic AI race extends far beyond Silicon Valley, with Asian companies building and deploying AI agents at remarkable scale.
 Alibaba's Qwen AI has been integrated into Taobao and Alipay's payment systems, enabling voice-commanded end-to-end purchases.
-South Korea's AI agent market is growing rapidly, with Kakao and Naver both developing agent frameworks.
-In Southeast Asia, Meta's own Business AIs are already active in the Philippines, and the company has been expanding agent-based commerce tools across the region.
+South Korea's AI agent market is expanding rapidly, with Kakao and Naver both developing comprehensive agent frameworks.

 CompanyAI Agent StrategyKey MarketsStatus